-Employers should be very careful when talking to employee’s about settlement agreements or departure, as they risk constructive dismissal.
+Employers must be very careful when talking to employees about Settlement Agreements or departure from a job, as in doing so they risk constructive dismissal claims.
 In particular:

-Doing this should mean that the negotiations and communications are not admissible as evidence in court but this is not necessarily the case.
-For more information see our Quick Guide.
+Doing this should usually mean that these negotiations and communications are not admissible as evidence in court - but this will not always be the case.
+For more information, read Settlement agreements with employees.